 P.S.
 This part is all about me, so if you don’t care (totally fair point), just skip this section.
 I’ll get over it eventually.

 It all started many years ago…I wanted a career change and decided to teach myself computer programming.

 I spent the first month avoiding any tutorials or books.
 Instead, I spent this month looking at the best way for me to learn and get hired.
 I wanted to be efficient, not waste my time and learn outdated technologies, or learn things that I would forget after a month.
 I studied other people’s experiences, looked at job postings, spoke to established developers, reviewed online courses, looked at bootcamps, and even read articles by futurists on where we will be with technology in 20 years.
 Based on those, I created a curriculum for myself focused on efficiency: The critical amount of learning in order to be employable in the shortest amount of time.

 If you love the works of Tim Ferriss as much as I do, you’re going to love this.
 The curriculum isn’t focused on doing the least amount of work.
 Instead, it is focused on working really hard at the things that matter most in order to be employed in the optimum way.
 This doesn’t mean doing the bare minimum and being hired as a junior developer.
 If you can work hard and skip the line by jumping straight into an intermediate developer role, that is a better outcome.
-Luckily for you, I have already sifted through everything.
+Luckily for you, I have already sifted through everything for you.

 Although I spent one month planning my studying instead of actually studying, it was a benefit in the long run because I wasn’t running blind.
 I knew where I was going, and I had a map to the finish line.
 You will too.